All students should strive to be fully committed to be fully engaged in the lectures, demos, and discussions that take place. You are expected to:

 - Respect the professor and other students, especially during student presentations.

-- Students should not be using their computers for e-mail, checking social media or pursuing other activities not related to class.
-Students may use computers for note taking, although as the exams in the class are based on readings rather than class lecture/discussion, the full attention of each student and commitment to discussion and other activities is the primary expectation.
+- Students should not be using the computers in the room for e-mail, checking social media, or pursuing other activities not related to class.
+Students may use computers for note taking.

 - Students should not be texting.
 (Personal issues are certainly a part of life.
 An emergency text requires that a student step out of class to handle such an emergency.
 Such occurrences should be very rare.)